Tutoriel d’entraînement

 It will certify proficiency in communicating in the French language at levels from A1 to B2 of the European Framework of Reference for Languages (CEFR), in everyday situations.

-This change is in anticipation of the new French language proficiency requirements laid down by the French government following the promulgation of law no. 2024-42 of January 26, 2024, which aims to ensure more effective integration of foreign nationals through the language.
+This development makes it possible to anticipate the new French language proficiency requirements set out by the French government following the promulgation of law no. 2024-42 of January 26, 2024, which aims to ensure more effective integration of foreign nationals through the language.

 What changes are in store?
 How can we prepare for these changes?